Arusha National Park | Northern Tanzania | roughly 25 km from Arusha city

 Arusha National Park Opening Time

-Arusha National Park operates between the hours of 06:00 to 18:00.
-This schedule allows visitors to make the most of the daylight for various activities such as game drives, walking safaris, and bird watching.
-It’s always a good idea to arrive early to maximize your time in the park and to experience the wildlife during the cooler parts of the day when animals are more active.
+Arusha National Park operates between 06:00 and 18:00.
+This schedule allows visitors to make the most of daylight for activities such as game drives, walking safaris, and bird watching.
+It’s always a good idea to arrive early to maximize your time in the park and experience wildlife during the cooler parts of the day, when animals are more active.

 Arusha National Park Activities